orcmid/orcmid.github.io/SECURITY.md

 ## Reporting a Vulnerability

-To engage in a private discussion about a potential threats or a threat-surface defect, please use the GitHub vulerability reporting provision of a specific project's Security tab, such as the
+To engage in a private discussion about a potential threats or a threat-surface defect here, please use the GitHub vulerability reporting provision of a specific project's Security tab, such as the
 [orcmid.github.io Security](https://github.com/orcmid/orcmid.github.io/security) tab.

 If you are unable to exercise that capability, or prefer private email communication,